parkertimmins/parkertimmins.github.io/_posts/2020-06-03-azimuth-altitude.md

 ![Direction Vector]({{site.baseurl}}/assets/images/posts/azimuth_altitude/direction_vector.jpg "Direction Vector"){:height="80%" width="80%"}

 The quaternion describes how to rotate the phone from the default orientation to the current orientation, but it really can be used to rotate anything.
-For example it could be used to rotate a vector descibing which way the camera points when the phone is in the default orientation.
+For example it could be used to rotate a vector describing which way the camera points when the phone is in the default orientation.
 What would such a vector look like?
 Well it's just a vector that points straight down.
 So the X and Y values need to be 0 and the Z values needs to be negatives.
 Such as [0, 0, -1].
 Let's call this vector the default direction vector.
 If we rotate it by the sensor's quaternion, the result is the current direction vector.